 What to look for in your next fleet management system

 As your agency upgrades to a new fleet management & operations control system, you will need to decide what functions are most needed.
 Consider how future technologies and future passenger needs will play into this decision.
-Here are just three things to look for when procurring your next fleet management system:
+Here are just three things to look for when procuring your next fleet management system:

 1. State of Charge management for electric vehicles

-As more public transport provides move toward electric vehicle fleets, it has become critical for dispatchers to remain aware of the State of Charge on the vehicles.
+As public transport providers move toward electric vehicle fleets, it has become critical for dispatchers to remain aware of the State of Charge on the vehicles.
 This is largely due to the reduced range of electric buses and the length of time it takes to charge them.
 A nextGen operations control system should include State of Charge information for dispatchers.
 Ideally, this tool should include:

 · Complete integration into the fleet management system

 · Information on the vehicle’s current charge level and remaining range

 · Real-time alerts in the status display

 · Color indicators to reflect the remaining charge level